 - 4. Try connecting the WD external hard drive to another computer to see if it works.

-Solutions to fix WD external hard drive not working/showing up on Mac
+How to fix WD external hard drive not working/showing up on Mac?

 After doing all these basic checks, if the WD external hard drive still not working/showing up on your Mac computer, you can try out the following solutions.

 Solution 1: Show the WD external hard drives on the desktop